rhythmbhiwani/aws_voice_automation/README.md

 ### Setting up

-A step by step series of examples that tell you how to get a development env running
+A step by step series that tell you how to get a development env running

 Step 1
 > Visit [IAM Management Console] and add **New User**